Meet the family!

 Get to know our family and how Child’s Play Early Learning began!

 A family owned and operated business…

 The idea Child’s Play Early Learning was first conceived when the Palushi family began expanding, and wanted to find a childcare centre that would take care of their new additions in a most nurturing and caring environment.
 It was during this time that they decided to create the ideal centre they were looking for themselves!

-At the head of the family are Tina; a nurse-cum-businesswoman, and Zekri; a General Practitioner.
+At the head of the family are Tina; a former nurse and accountant turned businesswoman, and Zekri; a General Practitioner.
 Together with their children and grandchildren, they developed centres to give little ones a wholesome and healthy upbringing.
 From the carefully selected team of caring educators, the local produce in freshly cooked meals each day, down to the outdoor space with chickens, vegetable garden and cognitive play - no stone was left unturned in developing centres they are proud to call their own.